pinefeat/cef135/troubleshooting.md

 > Unable to load one or more of the requested types.

-Chis usually happens when required dependencies are missing.
+This usually happens when required dependencies are missing.
 The driver requires ASCOM Platform 7.0 – Update 2 and Microsoft .NET Framework 4.8.

  - Verify that ASCOM Platform 7.0 – Update 2 is installed.
  - Ensure .NET Framework 4.8 is installed.